 Temporary anchor points are a perfect choice for any roofing or re-roofing project.

-They are easy to install, to remove and to relocate.
+They are easy to install, remove, and relocate.
 Reusable anchors are as efficient as permanent anchors.

 But they are not designed to be very corrosion-resistant, meaning that they would be prone to rust or deteriorate if they were left on the roof permanently.